firefox35/heavenly-wines/README.md

 - Search Function on the header.
 - Social Media Links on the footer.

 ## Future Implementation

--To incorporate a feature where you can purchaes the wines on the site with a link to payment method.
+- To incorporate a feature where you can purchaes the wines on the site with a link to payment method.
+- Plan to do automated testing.

 ## Design